Dr Ulrich Kusenack

 Specialist training:

-Assistant physician training to become a specialist in vascular surgery
+Assistant doctor in the process of becoming a specialist in vascular surgery

 Clinic for Vascular Surgery